Litharge/ParlPy/README.md

 ---

 # Versions

+# 1.1.0
+* add function to get parties and their corresponding ids

+## 1.0.1
+* improve accuracy of associating divisions with bills

+## 1.0.0
+* add iterator functionality to get details on bills provided by a BillsOverview object

 ## 0.1.0
 * adds method to get a list only of bills updated since method was last run, uses pickled datetime so that script can